vanquiche/easy-post-slider/README.md

 3. Install dependencies

-4. Create the `easy-post-slider.zip` by running `npm run plugin-zip`
+4. Create the compress folder, `easy-post-slider.zip` by running `npm run plugin-zip`

 5. Log into your Wordpress Admin dashboard